-Persistent organic pollutants (POPs) are chemical substances that persist in the environment, bioaccumulate through the food web, and pose a risk of causing adverse effects to human health and the environment.
+Persistent organic pollutants (POPs) are chemicals that persist in the environment, bioaccumulate through the food web, and pose a risk of causing adverse effects to human health and the environment.
 This group of priority pollutants consists of pesticides (such as DDT), industrial chemicals (such as polychlorinated biphenyls, PCBs) and unintentional by-products of industrial processes (such as dioxins and furans).

-The Regulation contains provisions regarding production, placing on the market and use of chemicals, management of stockpiles and wastes, and measures to reduce releases of unintentionally produced POPs.
+The objective is to eliminate the production, placing on the market and use of chemicals, management of stockpiles and wastes and to lay down measures to reduce releases of unintentionally produced POPs.
 In some areas, the Regulation goes further than the international agreements emphasising the aim to eliminate the production and use of the internationally recognised POPs.

 Furthermore, Member States must set up emission inventories for unintentionally produced POPs, national implementation plans (NIPs) and monitoring and information exchange mechanisms.

 These videos were developed (in English) by Vienna high school students supported by Jane Goodall Institute Austria film team.
 For the content, the students were assisted by Austrian Federal Environment Ministry experts.